Kabir26-star/CAS-ADS-Projects-Kabirdev-Singh-Ramana/README.md

 code .

-(Alternatively, open VS Code → File → Open Folder → select your project folder.)
+(Alternatively, open VS Code → File → Open Folder → select your project folder.)</ul>

-4. Run the Python Files
+<ul>4.
+Run the Python Files

 In VS Code, open the .py file you want to run.